janetVABC/janetVABC/README.md

 # 🌸 Janet's Website Portal! 🐩

-**`Student (Beginner website builder/Aspiring engineer/Dune fanatic!)`**
+**`High School Senior (Beginner website builder/Aspiring engineer/Dune fanatic!)`**
 ![](https://github.com/janetVABC/floral.gif)

-<div style="text-align: right"> I'm a grade 12 student excited to share my site!
-I created my main website as an informative portfolio, to share my future goals and some previous achievements.
+<div style="text-align: right"> I'm a grade twelve student excited to share my site!
+I created my main website as an informative portfolio, to share my future goals and some achievements.
 I hope you get a chance to check out my site and learn a bit more about me! </div>

 <br />